Abdul Hafiz (general)

-Abdul Hafiz (born 6 November 1957) is a retired three star general of the Bangladesh Army and antecedent chief of the general Staff.
-He served as the Force Commander in UN peacekeeping mission in Western Sahara and Côte d'Ivoire.
-He is currently a Special Assistant to the Chief Adviser of the interim government led by Muhammad Yunus in matters related to defense and national integrity development.
+Abdul Hafiz (born 6 November 1957) is a retired three star general of the Bangladesh Army and antecedent chief of the general staff.
+He served as the force commander in UN peacekeeping missions in Western Sahara and Côte d'Ivoire.
+He was a special assistant to the chief adviser of the interim government led by Muhammad Yunus in matters related to defense and national integrity development.

-Personal life and education
+Early life and education

+Hafiz was born on 6 November 1957.
+He completed his Secondary School Certificate (SSC) and Higher Secondary Certificate (HSC) as part of the 6th batch at Rajshahi Cadet College, an institution known for producing senior military leadership in Bangladesh.
+He later joined the Bangladesh Military Academy in 1976 and was commissioned into the Bangladesh Army in May 1977 through the 4th Short Course in East Bengal Regiment.

-Born on 6 November 1957, Abdul Hafiz is a distinguished individual known for his extensive military background.
-He is the father of two daughters and has pursued a rich educational journey, completing his Master's degree in Defense Studies from Bangladesh National University.
-His academic and professional growth includes specialized military training, such as a course on small and heavy arms of infantry in China and an Advanced Infantry Officer's course in the United States.
-Additionally, he graduated from the prestigious Defense Intelligence College in France.
-He can speak both English and French, which complements his global military expertise.
-His foundation in education was laid at Rajshahi Cadet College, where he completed his Secondary and Higher Secondary education as a cadet in the 6th batch of RCC.
+Hafiz completed a master's degree in defence studies from Bangladesh National University.
+Over the course of his career, he received extensive military training both at home and abroad.
+Hafiz furthermore obtained courses on small and heavy infantry arms in China, an Advanced Infantry Officer's Qualification Course in the United States, and graduation from the Institut des hautes études de défense nationale in France.
+Hafiz is also a fluent speaker in English and French, which aided his participation in multinational military cooperation and training programs under the United Nations.

-Career

-In Bangladesh Army

-Abdul Hafiz joined the infantry corps as an officer on 8 May 1977.
-In 2005, he became major general of the Bangladesh Army.
-He retired from Bangladesh Army shortly after being promoted to lieutenant general.
+Military career

-He became commander of an infantry brigade in 1999.
-He was commandant of the Bangladesh Military Academy from 2001 to 2003.
-He also commanded 33rd Infantry Division in Comilla from 2005 to 2008.
-Then he served as the Director-General of Ansar and VDP, a paramilitary organization from 2008 to 2009.
-He served as the Chief of General Staff in Bangladesh Army.
+Hafiz commander four infantry companies, one infantry battalion and was colonel administrative under logistics area at Dhaka Cantonment.
+He was promoted to brigadier general and commanded an infantry brigade at Jessore in 1999.
+He was commandant of the Bangladesh Military Academy from 2001 which he tenured until 2003.
+In 2005, he was promoted to major general and designated as the general officer commanding of 33rd Infantry Division and area commander Cumilla area.
+In 2008 Hafiz served as the director general of Bangladesh Ansar.
+In 2009 Hafiz was appointed as the chief of the general staff of the army.
+He was promoted to lieutenant general in February 2013 and went to leave per retirement in the following year as ambassador under the Ministry of Foreign Affairs.

-In UN peacekeeping
+United Nations peacekeeping missions

-General Abdul Hafiz was military liaison officer of UNIKOM in Zagreb from 1991 to 1992.
+Hafiz was military liaison officer of UNIKOM in Zagreb from 1991 to 1992.

-He participated a seminar on the Operations of Peacekeeping Nations held at the Staff College, Camberley in October 1994.
+He participated a seminar on the operations of peacekeeping nations held at the Staff College, Camberley in October 1994.
 In 2006, he attended the 11th Committee on Defense Forum held in Tokyo.

 UN mission in Côte d'Ivoire

-Abdul Hafiz was the chief military liaison officer of United Nations Mission in Côte d'Ivoire (MINUCI) from 2003 to 2004.
-After then, he served as the Deputy Force Commander of United Nations Operation in Côte d'Ivoire (UNOCI) from 2004 to 2005.
+Hafiz was the chief military liaison officer of United Nations Mission in Côte d'Ivoire (MINUCI) from 2003 to 2004.
+After then, he served as the deputy force commander of United Nations Operation in Côte d'Ivoire (UNOCI) from 2004 to 2005.